-Accepting a Stafford Loan Following the processing of your FAFSA, JWU will notify you of your loan amounts in an award letter that lists all of your proposed financial aid awards (your award package).
+Accepting a Direct Loan Following the processing of your FAFSA, JWU will notify you of your loan amounts in an award letter that lists all of your proposed financial aid awards (your award package).
 You have the right to decline or lower your loan amount.

 In the case of loans, keep in mind that whatever amount you borrow must be paid back with interest to the federal government.
 See Calculators and interest rates.